gulsahunal/functional-login-test/README.md

 # Functional Login Test QA Project

 ## Overview
-A simple login testing project that checks if users can log in and register correctly.
+This is a simple login testing project that checks if users can log in and register correctly.
 It includes basic features like login, registration, and a dashboard.
 Made with React, TypeScript, and Tailwind CSS to test if login works properly.

 ## Features
 - **Login & Logout:** Implements a fully functional login system that uses localStorage for session management.